peterdittmann/IT-Portfolio/README.md

 Entry-level IT Support candidate with CompTIA A+ and hands-on experience building practical labs in Windows support, Active Directory, Linux hardening, troubleshooting, and secure application hosting.

 ## What This Portfolio Demonstrates
-This portfolio showcases hands-on experience simulating real-world IT environments and support scenarios, including:
+Hands-on IT Support lab demonstrating real-world troubleshooting across Windows and Linux environments.

 - Enterprise user and domain management (Active Directory)
 - System hardening and security practices (Linux)